genkami/Ablisp/README.md

 Now we know that the return value is stored in `$__AF_first0_v0`, so we used that variable name to get the return value.
 But how can we know where the return values are stored in general?

-In summary, there are to problems to have first-class functions in Amber:
+In summary, there are two problems that prevents us from having first-class functions in Amber:
 - There's no way to either assign a function to a variable, or get a function name in a compiled Bash script.
 - Even if we can assign a function to a variable and call it, there's no way to get a return value in general.